elastic/rally/docs/command_line_reference.rst

 ``distribution-repository``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rally does not only support benchmarking official distributions but can also benchmark snapshot builds.
 This is option is really just intended for `our benchmarks that are run in continuous integration <https://elasticsearch-benchmarks.elastic.co/>`_ but if you want to, you can use it too.
-The only supported value out of the box is ``release`` (default) but you can define an arbitrary repositories in ``~/.rally/rally.ini``.
+The only supported value out of the box is ``release`` (default) but you can define arbitrary repositories in ``~/.rally/rally.ini``.

 **Example**